adelciotto/Chocolate-Wolfenstein-3D/README.md

 First copy your Wolf3D data files into the `data` directory.
 The files needed are:

 ```
-AUDIOHED
+audiohed
-AUDIOT
+audiot
-GAMEMAPS
+gamemaps
-MAPHEAD
+maphead
-VGADICT
+vgadict
-VGAGRAPH
+vgagraph
-VGAHEAD
+vgahead
-VSWAP
+vswap
 ```

 The data files can have the following extensions:

-* .WL1 - Wolfenstein 3D shareware version (episode 1 only)
+* .wl1 - Wolfenstein 3D shareware version (episode 1 only)
-* .WL6 - Wolfenstein 3D full version (episode 1 to 6)
+* .wl6 - Wolfenstein 3D full version (episode 1 to 6)
-* .SOD - Wolfenstein 3D Spear of Destiny demo and full version
+* .sod - Wolfenstein 3D Spear of Destiny demo and full version
-* .SD2 - Wolfenstein 3D Spear of Destiny Mission 2: Return to Danger
+* .sd2 - Wolfenstein 3D Spear of Destiny Mission 2: Return to Danger
-* .SD3 - Wolfenstein 3D Spear of Destiny Mission 3: Ultimate Challenge
+* .sd3 - Wolfenstein 3D Spear of Destiny Mission 3: Ultimate Challenge

 You will need to ensure the game is configured for your version of the data files.
 You can do this by enabling specific definitions in the `version.h` file, which has some comments with instructions about what to configure.
-By default the game is configured for the `.WL1` shareware data files.
-If you have the `.WL6` files for the full game, then only `GOODTIMES` and `CARMACIZED` should be defined.
+By default, the game is configured for the `.wl1` shareware data files.
+If you have the `.wl6` files for the full game, then only `GOODTIMES` and `CARMACIZED` should be defined.

-*Note: If the data files are available to the executable, but the game still complains it can't load them.
-Try converting them all to lowercase (including the extension e.g VSWAP.WL1 -> vswap.wl1).
-I'll patch the game to normalize the case soon so this won't be a problem.*
+*Note: The game expects the data files to be in lowercase (e.g VSWAP.WL1 -> wswap.wl1).
+But if your computers filesystem is case in-sensitive then this won't matter.
+So if you have all the correct data files, but the game isn't loading them then try renaming them all to lowercase.*

 If you don't have data files, here are some links:
 * [Shareware files for Wolfenstein 3D](http://maniacsvault.net/ecwolf/files/shareware/wolf3d14.zip)